 A: No, sorry.
 Your race entry is non-refundable and non-transferrable and is a valued contribution to the Hui Nalu Canoe Club.

-A: No group discounts are offered this year.
+A: Sorry, we do not have any group discounts offered this year.

 A: Mahalo!
 Please send an email to firstname.lastname@example.org and one of our organizing committee members will contact you.

-A: Packet pickups are the week leading up to the race.
+A: Packet pickups are November 10, 14, 15 and 16 at various places around the island of Oahu.
 Visit here for a full list of all packet pickup locations and times.
 Note: You can also late register at these locations!

 A: NO. We do not mail out any packets, race bibs, or shirts.

 A: Yes.
 If you are unable to attend the pickup hours, a friend or family member is allowed to pick up and sign for your packet.
-RACE MORNING packet pickup is at Sandy Beach Park (where the shuttles drop off).
-All left over t-shirts and goodie bags will be distributed at the Hui Nalu Canoe Club Halau after the race.
+RACE MORNING run number and chip pickup is at Sandy Beach Park (where the shuttles drop off).
+All t-shirts and goodie bags will be distributed at the Hui Nalu Canoe Club Halau after the race.

-A: We can process shirt exchanges (subject to size availability) at the Hui Nalu Canoe Club Halau on race day after 8:30 a.m. and based on size availability.
+A: Before November 5, 2017, we can change your entry to reflect a new t-shirt size before you come to packet pickup.
+After that date, t-shirt exchanges will only be done at the Hui Nalu Canoe Club Halau on race day after 8:30 a.m. and are based on size availability.

-A: Yes, strollers are allowed on the race course.
+A: Yes, strollers are allowed/encouraged on the race course.
 Don’t forget that you must travel over the pedestrian overpass.

 A: We love our pets!
 Sadly, pets may not participate because our permit specifically excludes them.
 However, service animals may accompany their owners.